codehsbooks/introcs/README.md

 ### Contributors
 We'd like to thank all those who have helped write this book:

-- Karel the Dog (@karelthedog)
+- Karel the Dog (@karelthedog, http://karelthedog.com/)